koenvaneijk/zenllm/README.md

 - --once "PROMPT"          Send a single prompt and exit (non-interactive)

 Tip:
-- For OpenAI (provider "openai" or "gpt"): if you omit --model, ZenLLM defaults to "gpt-5".
+- By default, the CLI prompts for model selection when you did not pass --model.
-  During interactive model selection for OpenAI, pressing Enter selects "gpt-5".
+- For OpenAI (provider "openai" or "gpt"): during interactive selection, pressing Enter selects "gpt-5".

 Interactive commands:
 - /help                 Show help